One person injured in two-car crash in San Luis Obispo

 By KAREN VELIE

-One person was injured in a two-car crash in San Luis Obispo on Tuesday morning.
+One person was injured in a two-car crash in San Luis Obispo on Monday evening.

-Shortly before 6 a.m., a caller reported a crash at the intersection of Foothill Boulevard and Santa Rosa Street.
-Officers arrived to find one driver suffering moderate injuries.
+Shortly after 7 p.m., two black cars crashed at the intersection of Higuera and South streets.
+First responders transported one driver with minor injuries to a local hospital.

-Officers do not believe drugs nor alcohol played a role in the crash.
+Officers do not believe drugs or alcohol played a role in the crash.

 Loading...